Privileged partnership: History

-Ultimately the term dates back to 1957 when it was used to characterise Morocco's relationship with the European Economic Community.
+Ultimately, the term dates back to 1957 when it was used to characterize Morocco's relationship with the European Economic Community.

 By country

 Albania

 The term was used for a proposed alternative to EU membership for Albania.

 Algeria

 The term has been used for the proposed relationship with the countries considered in 2004 for the European Neighbourhood Policy, including Algeria.

 Armenia

 The term has been used for the proposed relationship with the countries considered in 2004 for the European Neighbourhood Policy, including Armenia.

 Azerbaijan

 The term has been used for the proposed relationship with the countries considered in 2004 for the European Neighbourhood Policy, including Azerbaijan.

 Belarus

 The term has been used for the proposed relationship with the countries considered in 2004 for the European Neighbourhood Policy, including Belarus.

 Bosnia and Herzegovina

 The term was used for a proposed alternative to EU membership for Bosnia and Herzegovina.

 Croatia

 The term was used for a proposed alternative to EU membership for Croatia.
 The option was dropped in favor of full membership.
 Croatia joined the union in July 2013.